4 Conditions to Draw Near to God

 - Paul Tautges counselingoneanother.com

-In Hebrews 10:22, we are called to draw near to God in worship—together—with others who love Christ.
+"Let us draw near to God with a sincere heart and with the full assurance that faith brings, having our hearts sprinkled to cleanse us from a guilty conscience and having our bodies washed with pure water".
+In Hebrews 10:22, we are given an outline for how to draw near to God.
+We are called to draw near to God in worship—together—with others who love Christ.
 The basis for this call to worship is the sacrificial work of Christ, the Savior—we have confidence to enter the holy place by the blood of Jesus (v.
 19), and His ongoing intercession as our great High Priest (v.
 21).
 But how are we to draw near to God?
 The Scripture says, "let us draw near with a sincere heart in full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water."

 For God to be pleased with our worship, we must draw near while meeting four conditions.
 As believers, we must meet the first two demands, but Christ has already satisfied the latter two.
 Let’s look first at the requirements that we must meet.